Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Nature's Way

-Reliable mid-range option.
-Nature's Way is a well-established brand but does not offer the best price-to-value ratio in this category.
+Reliable brand, but after the 2026 price rise it does not offer a competitive price-to-value ratio in this category.

 Doctor's Best Glucosamine Chondroitin MSM with OptiMSM

-Convenient triple combo for joint support, but the MSM is underdosed at 1,000 mg/day.
-Only 1/3 of the dose used in standalone MSM trials.
+Convenient triple combo for joint support, but the MSM is underdosed at 1,000 mg/day - only 1/3 of the dose used in standalone MSM trials - and the 2026 price jump erodes the convenience case.

 NOW Foods MSM 1,000 mg